FairwindsOps/goldilocks/docs/advanced.md

 The `dashboard` and `summary` commands can exclude recommendations for a list of comma separated container names using the `--exclude-containers` argument.
 This option can be useful for hiding recommendations for sidecar containers for things like Linkerd and Istio.

-Containers can be excluded for individual deployments by applying a label to any deployment.
+Containers can be excluded for individual workloads by applying a label to any of the workload controller resources (`Deployment`, `StatefulSet`, `DaemonSet`, etc).
 The label value should be a list of comma separated container names.
 The label value will be combined with any values provided through the `--exclude-containers` argument.

 Example label: